Xenorf/gh-workflow-auditor/README.md

 ```

 GitHub Workflow Auditor uses GitHub's GraphQL endoint.
 Due to this, an API token is required.
-The program will read it from the `--token` argument or in the `GITHUB_PAT` environment variable.
+The program will read it from the `--token` argument or in the `GITHUB_TOKEN` environment variable.
 You can [generate a basic Personal Access Token](https://github.com/settings/tokens/new) without any scope.
 Note that you may have to "Configure SSO" for the token to be usable on some organizations.

 ```
 export GITHUB_TOKEN=ghp_YOUR_TOKEN